elide-b/lastplot/docs/graphs/graphs.rst

     show=True,
     title="Scores for {lipid_class} in {region}",
 )
 In this case the title displayed will have the corresponding plotted lipid class and region in the title.
+If no title or axis label is wanted, you can simply put " " as the argument of the parameter.

   - Plot colors are customizable by choosing a qualitative palette.
 Matplotlib suggested palettes are ``['Pastel1', 'Pastel2', 'Paired', 'Accent', 'Dark2', 'Set1', 'Set2', 'Set3', 'tab10', 'tab20', 'tab20b', 'tab20c']``.
 For black and white plots, the color palettes are ``['gray', 'Greys']``.
 For more information, refer to `Matplotlib Qualitative Color Maps <https://matplotlib.org/stable/users/explain/colors/colormaps.html#qualitative>`_.